 General configuration settings are specified in a ReportEdit2.exe.config configuration file.
-Valid global configuration settings can also be defined through the Global.cfg global configuration file in One Identity Manager's own format.
-The configuration files are stored in the program directory.
+The configuration file is kept in the program directory.
 For more information, see the One Identity Manager Process Monitoring and Troubleshooting Guide.

 To change the program settings in the Report Editor